Crystals, Rocks, Minerals: What's the Difference?

 This diagram is an example of a repeating arrangement of atoms in a crystalline solid.

 Where crystals are present in a naturally occurring solid, the material is classed as a mineral.
-Minerals are always made up of crystals.
+All minerals are composed of crystals.

 Some crystals can be difficult to see because of their size or because they're tightly interlocked or fused together.
 Others are large enough to be seen with the naked eye.

-Matter is any naturally occurring substance with a mass that occupies space.
+Matter is any naturally occurring substance that has mass and occupies space.
 The three states of matter are solids, liquids, and gases.
 All three are made up of atoms, but the specific arrangement differs for each.

 (*)

 For a solid to be crystalline, it must have a highly ordered, repeating arrangement of atoms.
-The material will be non-crystalline if the atoms are arranged in a disorganised or random pattern.
+If the atoms are arranged in a disorganised or random pattern, the material is non-crystalline.

-Obsidian, which is a natural volcanic glass, is a non-crystalline solid.
-Window glass, which is produced by heating sand, is also non-crystalline.
+Obsidian, a natural volcanic glass, is a non-crystalline solid.
+Window glass, produced by heating sand, is also non-crystalline.
 The most common mineral in sand is quartz, which is a crystalline form of silicon dioxide.

 Naturally occurring non-crystalline solids are correctly known as mineraloids.
-The word 'amorphous,' which means 'having no specific shape or form,' is also used.
-However, 'amorphous' can describe non-crystalline solids that are natural or man-made.
+The word 'amorphous,' meaning 'having no specific shape or form,' is also used.
+However, amorphous can refer to non-crystalline solids that are natural or man-made.

 Crystals often grow when liquids cool and solidify.
-If the liquids cool too quickly, there isn't enough time for atoms to organise in an orderly, repeating pattern.
-Therefore, the solid that forms will be non-crystalline.
+If the cooling happens too quickly, there isn’t enough time for the atoms to arrange themselves in an orderly, repeating pattern.
+As a result, the solid that forms will be non-crystalline.

 Crystals can also form through the precipitation of minerals from water.
 Water can only hold a limited amount of dissolved minerals and salts.
-As their concentration increases, the excess can no longer remain dissolved, which causes the particles to come together and form a solid.
+When their concentration becomes to high, the excess can no longer stay dissolved, causing the particles to come together and form a solid.

 An example of a mineral that forms in this way is halite, also known as rock salt.